Things noted during five days of travel-study in Greece, 2016.03.13–18

 This is the marker [sēma] of Phrasikleia.
 ‘Girl’ [korē] is what I will be called for all time to come.
 Instead of marriage, I have been fated by the gods to have this name.

+(The base of the statue is also inscribed with the name of the sculptor: Aristion of Paros.)
 The unopened flower that the girl holds in her hand is to be contrasted with the opened flowers, intertwined with flower buds, that we see woven into the garland adorning her hair.
 Many experts think that the flower she holds forever is a lotus, which closes at night—only to open every morning with the coming of daylight.
-The name of the girl, Phrasikleia, contains the word kleos or ‘poetic’ glory, and this name ‘points’ (phrasi-) to an eternal glory that is promised her by the poetry of the inscription whenever its inscribed words are read out loud by a passerby (Svenbro 1988:12–25).
+The name of the girl, Phrasikleia, contains the word kleos, which indicates poetic ‘glory’, and this name ‘points’, as indicated by phrasi–, to an eternal glory that is promised her by the poetry of the inscription whenever its inscribed words are read out loud by a passerby (Svenbro 1988:12–25).

 §6.
 The sacred space of Hērā